Moderate EvidenceAmino Acid / Anxiolytic3 products compared

 Cons

-• Contains stearic acid and silica excipients — fine for most users but not a hypoallergenic formula
+• Contains stearic acid and silica as excipients — completely standard and safe, but not ideal for highly sensitive individuals who need a truly minimal-ingredient formula

 How L-Theanine Supports Sleep